music-encoding/guidelines/_guidelines-v3/17-namesDates/01-namesdatesBasic.md

 Examples of the use of the {% include link elem="name" %} element:

-{% include plainExample.html example="examples/namesDates/namesDates-sample276.xml" valid="false" version=page.version %}
+{% include mei example="namesDates/namesDates-sample276.xml" valid="false" %}
 The element {% include link elem="date" %} contains a date in any format, including a date range.
 A date range may be expressed as textual content or, when intervening punctuation is present, as a combination of date sub-elements and text.

-{% include plainExample.html example="examples/namesDates/namesDates-sample277.xml" valid="false" version=page.version %}
+{% include mei example="namesDates/namesDates-sample277.xml" valid="false" %}
 To be more specific about the date, the attributes in the {% include link att-class="att.datable" %} class can be used: